Aug 14, 2018 18:36 UTC

 After that, they can make unlimited transaction between them.
 These transactions are the redistribution of the amount stored in a shared wallet.
 Suppose, if X wants to send 1 BTC to Y, he will transfer the ownership right of that amount to him.
 Then, two will use their private keys to sign the updated balance sheet.

 The actual distribution takes place when the channel is closed, and the recently updated balance sheet will determine who will get what.
-If X and Y decide to close the channel after that very transaction, then X will get 2BTC and Y will get 4BTC.
+If X and Y decide to close the channel after that every transaction, then X will get 2BTC and Y will get 4BTC.

 Only when the channel is closed, the initial and final balance is broadcasted to Bitcoin Blockchain.
 So, in short, the lightning network allows its users to conduct numerous transactions outside of the main blockchain and then record as a single one.

-The fascinating fact about that is, that once the technology is adopted on a large scale, there will be no need to setup the dedicated channel.
+The fascinating fact about that is, that once the technology is adopted on a large scale, there will be no need to set up the dedicated channel.
 Instead, one will be able to send payment to someone using a channel with people that one is already connected with.
 The system will automatically adopt the shortest path.

 Further, it is worth noting that Lightning Network will work on the top of the blockchain, but won’t have its security behind itself.
 So, it can be used for only a smaller transaction.
 Larger transactions will require decentralized security and will be most likely done on the original layer.